LittleImprovementsCustom/LittleImprovementsCustom/CONTRIBUTING.md

 # [modules.json](https://github.com/LittleImprovementsCustom/LittleImprovementsCustom/blob/master/storage/data/modules.json) layout

-A `*` denotes that this is optional if the module is hidden.
+A `*` denotes that this is unnecessary if the module is hidden.

 ```js
 [  // the root of the file